 Value for the money vs. other options

-Although they are typically a little more expensive than similar skis in the all-mountain category, you are paying for some of Blizzard’s industry-leading technology like the TrueBlend flipcore which combines an exclusive blend of different woods, and in my opinion, they are worth the price.
+Although they are typically a little more expensive than similar skis in the all-mountain category, Blizzard is one of the most respected alpine ski manufacturers, and you are paying for their industry-leading innovation like the TrueBlend flipcore which combines an exclusive blend of different woods, and in my opinion, they are worth the price.
 Other skis that I looked at with the same waist width were the Rossignol Experience 88, Atomic Vantage 90 ti, Nordica Enforcer 88, K2 Mindbender 90ti, and Volkl Kendo.

-In summary, the Brahma 88s are a premium ski at a premium price, for any advanced-to-expert riders looking for high-end performance, these skis deliver.
-Although they are never going to be the perfect one-quiver ski setup for bigger mountains that float in deep snow conditions, for those who are looking for an all-mountain ski that will let them charge hard and fast all over the front side, these skis will put a smile on their faces all day long.
+In summary, the Brahma 88s are a premium ski at a premium price.
+If you're an advanced-to-expert skier looking for high-end performance (sorry beginner and intermediate skiers!), these skis deliver.
+Although they are never going to be the perfect one-quiver ski setup for bigger mountains that float in deep snow conditions, for those who are looking for an all-mountain ski with versatility that will let them charge hard and fast all over the front side, these skis will put a smile on their faces all day long.